-Applicant's Facts and Findings: This application includes a Planned Unit Development (PUD) that proposes an increase to the maximum lot coverage standards.
+Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes an increase to the maximum lot coverage standards to 70% within the R-2 zoned portions of the site to match the R-3 standard of 70%.
 This increase to the maximum is proposed to provide more housing options at an approachable price point, including some affordable housing.
 The standards for a PUD are discussed previously in this narrative.